Ying2019F/CVII_SemesterProject/README.md

 ### Evaluation of SSD on detecting objects in a dense clutter

   Pros:
-      - Achieved high accuracy when the detection scenario (object size and layout) was similar to the training scenario.
+      - Achieved high accuracy when the detection scenario (object size and layout) was similar to the training scenario
-      - Low requirement on training datasize, decent results can be obtained with even several training images.
+      - Low requirement on training datasize, decent results can be obtained with even several training images

   Cons:
-      - Complicated to install Caffe.
+      - Complicated to install Caffe
-      - Low accuracy on new detection scenario.
+      - Low accuracy on new detection scenario
-      - Bad detections when the target object has similar color or pattern with the unrelated object.
+      - Bad detections when the target object has similar color or pattern with the unrelated object